Learning to Grasp 3D Objects using Deep Residual U-Nets: Introduction

 \section{Introduction}

-Traditional object grasping approaches have been used in service robots, factories assembly lines, and many other areas widely.
+Traditional object grasping approaches have been widely used in many industrial settings, such as factories assembly lines.
 In such domains, robots broadly work in tightly controlled conditions to perform object manipulation tasks.
-Nowadays, robots are entering human-centric environments.
-In such places, generating stable grasp pose configuration for the object of interest is a challenging task due to the high demand for accurate and real-time response under changing and unpredictable environmental conditions \cite{gibson2014ecological}.
-In human-centric environments, an object may have many affordances, where each one can be used to accomplish a specific task.
+Nowadays, service robots are entering human-centric environments.
+In such unstructured places, generating stable grasp configuration for the household objects is challenging because of the high demand for precise and real-time response in unpredictable and fast-changing environmental conditions \cite{gibson2014ecological}.
+In human-centric environments, an object may have many graspable areas/points, where each one can be used to accomplish a specific task.
 As an example, consider a robotic cutting task using a knife.
-The knife has two affordances parts: the handle and the blade.
+The knife has two graspable areas: the handle and the blade.
 The blade is used to cut through material, and the handle is used for grasping the knife.
-Therefore, the robot must be able to identify all object affordances and choose the right one to plan the grasp and complete the task appropriately.
+Therefore, the robot must be able to identify all graspable areas and choose the right one to plan the grasp and complete the task appropriately.

-In this paper, we approach the problem of learning deep affordance features for 3D objects using a novel deep Convolutional Neural Network and RGB-D data.
-Our goal is to detect robust object affordances from rich deep features and show that the robot can successfully perform grasp actions using the extracted features in the environment.
-Towards this goal, we propose a novel neural network architecture namely {Res-U-Net} designed to be robust and efficient to compute and use.
-Besides, we propose a grasping approach to use the generated affordances and produce grasping trajectories for a parallel-plate robotic gripper.
-We carry out experiments to evaluate the performance of the proposed approaches in a simulation environment.
-Fig.~\ref{fig:object_detection} shows six examples of our approach.

-The remainder of this paper is organized as follows.
-In the next section, related work is discussed.
-Three CNN-based grasp affordances detection approaches are then introduced in section~\ref{sec-affordance}.
-The detailed methodologies of grasping approach are presented in section~\ref{sec-grasp}, then we apply the neural network with the proposed grasp approach in a simulation environment and explain experimental evaluation in section~\ref{sec-experiments}.
-Finally, conclusions are presented, and future directions are discussed in section~\ref{sec-conclusions}.